 This basilica is not as extravagant as the other churches you’ll find in Milan, but it holds a fascinating history and is less touristy than the other churches.
 Even better, the entrance to the church and crypt are free!

 When looking to discover Milan’s modern side, visit the Porta Nuova District!
-Unlike the rest of Milan that is filled with ancient architecture, the Porta Nuova District is a modern development.
-Contemporary skyscrapers, shops, and restaurants surround this modern neighborhood and offer plenty of attractions.
+Unlike the rest of Milan which is filled with ancient architecture, the Porta Nuova District is a modern development.
+Contemporary skyscrapers, shops, and restaurants surround this modern neighbourhood and offer plenty of attractions.

 The World of Leonardo exhibition in Milan is dedicated to the great Renaissance thinker, Leonardo Da Vinci!